uwdata/arquero/docs/api/op.md

 <hr/><a id="array_agg_distinct" href="#array_agg_distinct">#</a>
 <em>op</em>.<b>array_agg_distinct</b>(<i>field</i>) · [Source](https://github.com/uwdata/arquero/blob/master/src/op/aggregate-functions.js)

 Aggregate function to collect an array of distinct (unique) *field* values.
 The resulting aggregate is an array (one per group) containing all unique values.
+The order of values is sensitive to any [orderby](verbs#orderby) criteria.

 * *field*: The data column or derived field.